viktor-nikolov/Zynq-XADC-DMA-lwIP/README.md

 The module also controls how many data transfers are made (the input signal `count` defines this) and asserts the TLAST signal of the m_axis interface on the last transfer.

 We will control the input signals `start` and `count` from the PS (will connect them to the GPIO).
 First, we set the `count`, then call `XAxiDma_SimpleTransfer()`, and lastly, assert the `start` signal so the data starts to flow into the AXI DMA and thus into the RAM.
 This will ensure our complete control of how many data samples are transferred from the XADC into the RAM.

+## Hardware design in Vivado

+Make sure you have Digilent board files installed.
+[This article](https://digilent.com/reference/programmable-logic/guides/install-board-files) provides instructions on how to install them.
+In short: Download the most recent [Master Branch ZIP Archive](https://github.com/Digilent/vivado-boards/archive/master.zip), open it, and extract the content of folder \vivado-boards-master\new\board_files into c:\Xilinx\Vitis\2024.1\data\boards\board_files\\.
+You may need to create the folder board_files at the destination.

+Create a new RTL Project in Vivado 2024.1.